exasol/exasol-java-tutorial/testing-tutorial/doc/automatic_testing.md

 ```

 It doesn't help that with long-running tests you try to make good use of the waiting time by switching to a different task.
-This only adds to the mental burden that eas away at your productivity.
+This only adds to the mental burden that eats away at your productivity.
 Task switches take time, and they cost our brain a lot of energy.

 You need to design your tests for speed in order to get the best out of the automation.